hasanseam/E-Shopping/README.md

 ![E-Shopping Logo](e-shopping-logo.png)

 Welcome to E-Shopping, an e-commerce web application developed as a personal project of my continuous learning.
-This web app is built using Express.js and Angular, and it aims to provide a seamless shopping experience for users.
+This web app is built using Express.js(Backend 1),Spring Boot(Backend 2) and Angular, and it aims to provide a seamless shopping experience for users.
 Whether you're a developer looking for inspiration or a potential user interested in exploring the platform, this README will give you an overview of the project.

 ## Table of Contents